 You can attract the adventurers by changing your port's icon.

-If you want to see more information about the adventurers storyline - these descriptions do contain spoilers - click here to toggle them.
+If you want to see more information about the adventurers, click here to toggle them (note that these descriptions do contain spoilers).

 |The Whaler||The Biologist|